cloudiator/visor/documentation/Telnet.md

 --------------- | -----------
-metricName      | The name of the metric that is reported. value           | The value of the metric. timestamp       | The unix timestamp when this metric value occured.
+metricName      | The name of the metric that is reported. value           | The value of the metric. timestamp       | The timestamp (milliseconds since epoch) when this metric value occured.

 The TCP connection currently has a fixed timeout of 20 seconds.